-- Dress length should be no more than 4 inches when measured from the top of the knee cap - No open sides, sheer panels, cut-outs, or openings extending around the front of the dress. - Slits in longer dresses can be no higher than 4 inches above the knee. - No cleavage or excessively deep v-necks. - No two-piece dresses - Low or open back dresses are ok as long as the low back is modest, as long as the fabric extends past the armpit on the sides and is of modest fit. - If the dress is strapless, it must meet the modesty standards listed above.
+- Dress length should hit at least the middle of the thigh (midpoint between bottom of buttocks and top of knee cap) as it pertains to the individual - No open sides, sheer panels, cut-outs, or openings extending around the front of the dress. - Slits in longer dresses can be no higher than 5 inches above the knee. - No cleavage or excessively deep v-necks. - No two-piece dresses - Low or open back dresses are ok as long as the low back is modest, as long as the fabric extends past the armpit on the sides and is of modest fit. - If the dress is strapless, it must meet the modesty standards listed above.